CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. Select **Groups** and then click on **New group**.

-1. Enter the below details for New group page :
+1. Enter the below details for the New group page :

    |Setting|Value|
     |---|---|